genesis-community/concourse-genesis-kit/MANUAL.md

 or vice-versa.
 Any feature flags that work on the `full` deployment will work on `small-footprint` deployment.

+# Deploying Without HAProxy

+The _no-haproxy_ feature allows you to deploy without an HAProxy.
+If you're migrating from a deployment that isn't using this feature, you may see your web node IP shift back one IP spot into the place that the HAProxy would have taken.

 # Setting Up Vault Integration For Pipelines

 The ATC can be configured to pull credentials for pipeline configurations using